hphelion/documentation/commercial/GA1/commercial.vlan-providernetwork.md

 			  }
 			}

-	* **Undercloud** - Edit the `tripleo/hp_passthrough/undercloud_neutron_dhcp_agent.json` file to add the parameter settings as defined in the following example and change the dns servers specific to your environment.
+	* **Undercloud** - Edit the `tripleo/hp_passthrough/undercloud_neutron_dhcp_agent.json` file to add the parameter settings as defined in the following example and change the DNS servers specific to your environment.

 			{"dhcp_agent":
 			  {"config":